[This is one of Tawnya Bhattacharya’s regular columns at Script Magazine, titled “Your TV Guide”. You can read them all here]

 Your daily grind is important to get you where you want to go professionally, but be careful that it doesn’t deprive you of all the inspiration happening outside your bubble.
 You can step out of your bubble in the tiniest, most seemingly insignificant of ways.
 If you are a straphanger and rely on public transportation for your commute, try just watching the other people on the train for a few minutes instead of checking social media or email.
 Try volunteering at an animal shelter, soup kitchen, senior citizens’ facility or someplace else that speaks to you once or twice a month if you have the bandwidth in your schedule to accommodate it.
 If you have the resources to do so, travel someplace you wouldn’t normally go and put yourself in a radically different environment — right now it seems like there are so many different universes within our own country, you might not even need a passport to step into a completely foreign reality.

 Script Anatomy’s goals in 2018 include diversifying our curriculum even more to make industry-standard TV Writing technique accessible to even more people.
 We’re offering more in-person classes than ever, introducing some amazing new instructors, and are continuing to expand our online curriculum, including an exciting new webinar on Pilot Writing happening next month, so that you don’t have to deal with Los Angeles traffic (or rent, oy) to learn to write Hollywood-caliber scripts.
 We’ve also given our website a total makeover.
-Check out our new and improved website here, featuring a 2018 class calendar here.
+Check out our new and improved website, featuring our course calendar.
 We look forward to the opportunity to help you meet your TV writing goals this year.
 Happy writing and wishing you a fruitful and prosperous 2018.